SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/2021-legal-tech-small-firms-assignments.md

 :::caution Due
 * Schedule a second one-on-one meeting with Professor Steenhuis
 :::
-## Week 10  11/1: (Remote class?
-TBD) The Intersection of Design Thinking and Legal Work (Guest Nicole Bradick)
+## Week 10  11/1: The Intersection of Design Thinking and Legal Work (Guest Nicole Bradick)

 :::caution Due
 * App "teardown" and extended reflection